 When do you need to apply for probate?

-A Grant of Probate is needed if the deceased leaves at least one of the following:
+You will need to apply for a Grant of Probate if the deceased leaves at least one of the following:

 If the assets in the estate are comprised of cash only, the bank or building society will advise as to whether they require sight of a Grant of Probate before closing the accounts.

 If this property was held in joint names with a spouse or civil partner the executor will not need to apply for probate, but in all other situations the grant of probate will be required before distribution of the assets.

 The probate process